-GENERAL - The water heater is an LP gas appliance capable of heating 6 gallons of water to a pre-set temperature.
+The water heater is an LP gas appliance capable of heating 6 gallons of water to a preset temperature.
 It will fill automatically either from the fresh water tank or when the system is connected to a "city" water faucet.
-When filling the fresh water tank, open a hot water faucet briefly-with the pump switch ON-to allow the water heater to fill.
+When filling the fresh water tank, open a hot water faucet briefly with the pump switch ON to allow the water heater to fill.

 LIGHTING PILOT - Open the LP gas tank Service valve.
 Turn the gas cock knob to OFF.
 Always wait 5 minutes to allow LP gas which may have collected in the burner compartment, to dissipate.
-Your water heater will be equipped with a Robertshaw "UNITROL" thermostat (Figure 18) or an ITT General Control thermostat (Figure 19).
+Your water heater will be equipped with a Robertshaw "UNITROL" thermostat (Figure 14), or the ITT General Control thermostat (Figure 15).